Where are they now? The 12 players to score on England debuts since 2000

 Sadly for the then-Spurs defender, Zlatan Ibrahimovic slightly stole the show with all four of Sweden’s goals, including *that* overhead kick.

-Caulker’s career is a cautionary tale, with the 26-year-old, who is without a club after a spell at Dundee, having spoken out about his problems with gambling, addiction and depression.
+Caulker’s career is a cautionary tale, with the 28-year-old, who is now playing in Turkey for Alanyaspor, having spoken out about his problems with gambling, addiction and depression.

 Remember when Townsend was actually kind of alright for England?
 That seems quite a long time ago now, but it’s worth noting he used his displays for the Three Lions to fuel a beef with Paul Merson.